smartcontractkit/documentation/.astro/src/pages/README.md

     0: "/files/1a63254-link.png"
 setup: |
   import { variables } from "@variables"
-  import { Tabs } from "../components/Tabs/Tabs"
+  import { Tabs } from "@components/Tabs"
-  import { NetworkTabs, PackageManagerTabs } from "@components"
+  import { NetworkTabs, PackageManagerTabs, ClickToZoom } from "@components"
 ---

 ## Using Directives